This was her first jump into the ocean from a boat. Her joy and presence of mind show you she can swim.

-To be safe in water, we need to be calm in water over our heads.
-All swimmers need this basic level of comfort, to play, to socialize, and to fit in.
-But, most importantly, they need it in case they find themselves in deep water by surprise, e.g. after falling in, or by a misadventure, accident, or storm.
+To be safe in water, we must be calm in water over our heads.
+All swimmers need basic comfort in deep water to play, to socialize, and to fit in.
+But, most importantly, they need it in case they find themselves in deep water by surprise after falling in or by a misadventure, accident, or storm.

 In my opinion, this is the correct definition of “learning to swim.”

 What if you were on a sunset cruise a mile from shore and the boat capsized, depositing everyone into the water?
 The crew’s main concern would be which passengers could await help calmly, and which required immediate help.
 This is the line that divides people who can swim from those who cannot.